-Our largest U.S. customer during the three months ended September 30, 2022 was our second largest customer during the three months ended September 30, 2021 and accounted for 17% and 14% of total consolidated net sales during each of the respective periods then ended.
-Our largest U.S. customer during the three months ended September 30, 2021 accounted for 19% of total consolidated net sales during the period then ended.
-We did not have another U.S. customer account for 10% or more of total consolidated sales during the three months ended September 30, 2022 or 2021.
+Our largest U.S. customer during the three and six months ended December 31, 2022 accounted for 12% and 14% of total consolidated net sales during each respective period.
+This same customer was also our largest U.S. customer during the three and six months ended December 31, 2021 when this customer accounted for 16% and 15% of total consolidated net sales during each of the respective three- and six-month periods.
+Our second largest U.S. customer during the six months ended December 31, 2021, accounted for 11% of total consolidated net sales during the period then ended.
+Other than our U.S. customers noted above during the three- and six-month periods ended December 31, 2022 and 2021, we had no other customers with sales that represented 10% or more of total consolidated net sales for the periods then ended.
 We expect that we, along with our customers, will remain dependent on our ability to maintain and enhance our customer-related programs.
 A change in or loss of any of these customer or retailer relationships could have a material adverse effect on our results of operations.

-International net sales accounted for approximately 4% and 4% of total consolidated net sales during the quarters ended September 30, 2022 and 2021, respectively.
-International net sales decreased to \$279,000, or 39%, during the first quarter of Fiscal 2023 compared to \$456,000 in the first quarter of the year ended June 30, 2022, or Fiscal 2022.
-International sales decreased due to lower demand in our international distributor market due to shutdowns in the Asia Pacific region during the current period, coupled with the strength of the U.S. dollar against foreign currencies.
+International net sales accounted for approximately 4% of total consolidated net sales for each of the three- and six-month periods ended December 31, 2022, respectively, compared to 5% of total consolidated net sales for each of the corresponding periods of the prior year.
+International net sales decreased 49% and 45% during the three and six months ended December 31, 2022, respectively, from the corresponding periods of the prior fiscal year due to lower demand in our international distributor market due to shutdowns in the Asia Pacific region during the current period, coupled with the strength of the U.S. dollar against foreign currencies.
 In light of the effects of ongoing global economic conditions, we continue to evaluate these and other potential distributors in international markets to determine the best long-term partners.
-As a result, and in light of the ongoing worldwide pandemic and international trade challenges, we expect that our sales in these markets may fluctuate significantly each reporting period.
+As a result, and in light of the impact from the ongoing worldwide pandemic and international trade challenges, we expect that our sales in these markets may fluctuate significantly each reporting period.

-We did not have an international customer account for 10% or more of total consolidated sales during the three months ended September 30, 2022 or 2021.
+We did not have an international customer account for 10% or more of total consolidated sales during the three and six months ended December 31, 2022 or 2021.
 A portion of our international consolidated sales represents jewels sold internationally that may be re-imported to U.S. retailers.